SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Experiments and Results

-Notably, SOC-DGL predicted Debromohymenialdisine as the 10th-ranked drug, which is a cyclin-dependent kinase inhibitor with pharmacological activity in the treatment of osteoarthritis and Alzheimer's disease~\cite{song2011cellular}.
-Upon searching databases and relevant literature, this study found that the direct association between Debromohymenialdisine and ABL1 had not been confirmed by any database or publication.
-However, SOC-DGL’s prediction suggested a potential link between the two.
-As shown in Fig.~\ref{fig:6} (B) and Tab.~\ref{tab:3}, further investigation revealed that SOC-DGL first learned three direct similarity relations between DB04367, DB12267, and DB03878 through the ADGL module, as well as an interaction between DB04367 and Q07912.
-Subsequently, through the EDGL module, a friendship pathway was constructed using ABL1 as an intermediary, indirectly enhancing the higher-order similarity information between DB12267 and DB03878, and thereby uncovering a potential connection between ABL1 and DB04367.
-To further verify the binding degree of DB04367 and ABL1 at the molecular level, we conducted molecular docking experiments on them with Pymol and AutoDockTools, shown in Fig.~\ref{fig:6} (C).
-The docking results indicated that DB04367 formed intermolecular forces with the amino acid residues in ABL1, further confirming the interaction between DB04367 and ABL1.
-These findings highlighted the remarkable ability of SOC-DGL to identify potential DTI through two distinct drug-target friendship strategies and validated the predictions of SOC-DGL, demonstrating its reliability in recognizing potential DTI and providing valuable insights for biological research.
+In particular, the 10th drug DB04367 is a cyclin-dependent kinase inhibitor with pharmacological activity in the treatment of osteoarthritis and Alzheimer's disease~\cite{song2011cellular}.
+However, no database or publication confirmed the direct association between DB04367 and ABL1.
+In this study, SOC-DGL suggested a possible link between them.
+As shown in Fig.~\ref{fig:6} (B) and Table.~\ref{tab:3}, further investigation revealed that SOC-DGL first learned three direct similarity relations between DB04367, DB12267, and DB03878 through the ADGL module, as well as an interaction between DB04367 and Q07912.
+Subsequently, through the EDGL module, a friendship pathway was constructed using ABL1 as an intermediary, indirectly improving the higher-order similarity information between DB12267 and DB03878, and thus uncovering a potential connection between ABL1 and DB04367.

+To verify the affinity of DB04367 and ABL1 at the molecular level, we conducted molecular coupling experiments on them with Pymol and AutoDockTools, shown in Fig.~\ref{fig:6} (C).
+The results indicated that DB04367 formed intermolecular forces with an intermolecular hydrogen bond in ABL1, confirming the interaction between DB04367 and ABL1.